Mexican Riviera

 The Mexican Riviera refers collectively to twenty cities and lagoons lying on the western coast of Mexico.
 Although there are long distances between these cities, they are often collectively referred to as the Mexican Riviera because of their many oceanfront resorts and their popularity among tourists.
 Cruise ships often visit three or four of these destinations on their longer cruises.
-In a 2005 interview Stanley McDonald, the founder of Princess Cruises, mentioned:

-The call of the "Mexican Riviera" was coined by Princess Cruise Line.
-Now everyone refers to it as the Mexican Riviera.
-I believe that it really spoke to the quality and beauty of what people would see down there.
-We all know the French Riviera -- the Mexican Riviera was something we had in the western hemisphere.
+List of places

 Some of the many areas that are considered part of the Mexican Riviera, listed in order from north to south: